NationalSecurityAgency/ghidra/DevGuide.md

 We include a variety of Visual Studio platforms in the official build.

 From a CodeBrowser window, select File -> Configure.
-Enabled the "Function ID" plugins, and close the dialog.
+Enable the "Function ID" plugins, and close the dialog.
 Now, from the CodeBrowser window, select Tools -> Function ID -> Create new empty FidDb.
 Choose a destination file.
 Now, select Tools -> Function ID -> Populate FidDb from programs.